Sydney School of Arts building: Developments during the twentieth century

+With the future of the building at stake, the New South Wales Heritage Office placed a Permanent Conservation Order on the building in 1985.
+In 1987 the school sold the Sydney School of Arts building at 275 Pitt Street to Alan Bond's Bondcorp who proposed to gut the building, retaining only the façade, and convert the remainder into a monorail station with a tower behind as part of the "Park Plaza" Project.
+The SMSA would be allowed to remain on site in a condensed form.
+Before any work could begin, Bondcorp went bankrupt and the mortgage was taken up by a Japanese construction company Kumagai Gumi.

-In 1992 a Japanese consortium bought out the mortgage and with the now substantial funds the Board purchased 280 Pitt Street (an 11-storey office block from 1925) from the Uniting Church, refurbished it as a new home for the SMSA (which occupies three floors) and created offices and retail spaces on other floors.
+In 1992 (or 1996?) the Japanese consortium Kumagai/Sogo bought out the mortgage and with the now substantial funds the Board purchased 280 Pitt Street (an 11-storey office block from 1925) from the Uniting Church, refurbished it as a new home for the SMSA (which occupies three floors) and created offices and retail spaces on other floors.

-Today the School of Arts' building has been restored as the Arthouse Hotel.
+The Sydney School of Arts building underwent a transformation as part of the Galeries Victoria development.
+Many of the original features of the reading rooms, library, halls and Independent Chapel were retained in the new pub called the "Arthouse Hotel" which now occupied the site.
+In 1999 the building was added to the NSW State Heritage Register.

 Description

 A two-storey sandstone façade.
 The ground floor has been drastically altered.
 The façade is an example of restrained classicism in the Palladian style and is typical of late Georgian sandstone elevations now rare in Sydney.

 Condition

 As at 26 August 1997, the physical condition of the building was good.